 - The variety or clone to use (for its vigor)

-- Edaphoclimatic conditions of your orchard, which will condition the duration and quality of the growth period , and, therefore, the growth potential of our conditions.
+- The edaphoclimatic conditions of your orchard, which will influence the duration and quality of the growth period , and, therefore, the growth period of our conditions.

 - Aspects related to management: irrigation availability, fertigation system.

 If you wish to consult what the optimal planting frameworktree density for your plantation would be, we suggest you request personalized information for free through our technical/commercial department.